 Tax Benefits for Small Business Owners

-You can be an entrepreneur who is running a start-up, a home based business or a small firm who is trying to make a mark.
+You can be an entrepreneur who is running a start-up, a home-based business or a small firm that is trying to make a mark.
 While playing the lead in this role of your life you are wholly responsible for your actions i.e. generating income, profits, paperwork, legal requirements, taxes etc. No matter what you do you can’t fully escape from paying taxes but you can definitely work towards reducing your tax bills.
-Don’t confuse Tax evasion with Tax avoidance, where the former is totally not suggestible the later helps you to pay least amount of tax legally.
+Don’t confuse Tax evasion with Tax avoidance, where the former is totally not suggestible the latter helps you to pay the least amount of tax legally.
 Just be very sure with your facts and ensure to never mess with the IRS.

 Home Office Deduction

 The cost of the workplace where you conduct your business either if you rent or acquire it, can be deducted as a home office expense.
 Your declarations are considered as final and considered true while filing taxes so it is always a good suggestion to be honest and always have supporting facts in case if you are examined.
 It is considered as a complex deduction, hence IRS gives 2 different ways to get this done, Standard Method and Simplified Method.

 The tax deduction includes expenses such as interest on mortgage, insurance, utilities, repairs, depreciation and maintenance charges which are paid during the year.
 For example, if your workspace is 30% of your home, then 30% of your power bill for the year is tax-deductible.
 The standard method needs you to calculate your actual home office expenses whereas the simplified option lets you multiply an IRS-determined rate by your home office square footage.